nielssorensen/OpenEmu-wiki/Home.md

     * <strike>Correct sizing if menu has only 1 item</strike>
     * <strike>Move selection by Arrow-Keys</strike>
     * <strike>Add blinking + delay when an item is clicked</strike>
+    * make scrollable
+    * allow max size
+    * rethink positioning
 * Fix GridView
     * <strike>Shadow on top (when scrolling reaches end)</strike>
     * Multiple selection
-    * Move selection by Arrow-Keys
+    * <strike>Move selection by Arrow-Keys</strike>
+    * Scroll when selection reaches end and arrow key is pressed
     * Add drag and drop
     * <strike>Center title and ratings on items</strike>
     * Fix memory usage